subhk/FeastKit.jl/docs/api_reference.md

 # API Reference

-Complete reference for all Feast.jl functions, types, and interfaces.
+Complete reference for all FeastKit.jl functions, types, and interfaces.

 ## Table of Contents